Florida Mosquito Control Association

 Arbovirus Surveillance Reports - 2006

-Sera from 84 live wild birds were screened by HAI in November and during December 149 bird sera were assayed.
+Sera from 165 live wild birds were screened by HAI in May.
 Table 1 lists submissions and results by county for EEE.
 Table 2 lists submissions and results by county for WN.

 Table 1.
 EEE positive live wild birds